 - The Town of LeRay.

-All dogs in the Town of LeRay, unless otherwise exempted, must be licensed with the Town Clerk by the age of four months and a current Certificate of Rabies is required to be presented at the time of licensing or the renewal of an existing license; provided, however, that dogs of any age which are held at a shelter, pursuant to a contract or agreement with any county, city, Town or village or duly incorporated society for the prevention of cruelty to animals, humane society or dog protective association, do not have to be licensed.
+All dogs in the Town of LeRay, unless otherwise exempted, must be licensed with the Town Clerk by the age of four months and are required to present a current certificate of rabies at the time of licensing or the renewal of an existing license; provided, however, that dogs of any age which are held at a shelter, pursuant to a contract or agreement with any county, city, town or village, or duly incorporated society for the prevention of cruelty to animals, humane society or dog protective association do not have to be licensed.

-Any dog harbored within the Town of LeRay owned by a nonresident of New York State and licensed by a jurisdiction outside the State of New York shall for a period of 30 days be exempt from the licensing and identification provisions of this chapter.
+Any dog harbored within the Town of LeRay owned by a nonresident of New York State and licensed by a jurisdiction outside the State of New York shall, for a period of 30 days, be exempt from the licensing and identification provisions of this article.

 All dog licenses will be for a period of one year and will expire at the end of the month one year from the date of issue.

-Service dogs.
-The Town of LeRay will require a license for any guide dog, service dog, hearing dog, detection dog, wolf, search dog, working dog or therapy dog, but such dogs are exempt from a fee.
+Service dog.
+The Town of LeRay will require a license for any guide dog, service dog, hearing dog, detection dog, wolves, search dog, working dog or therapy dog, but such dogs are exempt from a fee.

-The Town of LeRay does not allow the licensing of dogs by a shelter.
-The county or shelter must send the adoptive dog owners or persons redeeming dogs to the Town Clerk of the Town in which the dog will be harbored for licensing or to the Town Clerk of the Town of LeRay.
-In such instances, the county or the SCPA shall issue a ten-day permit with a copy to be sent to the Town, during which time the owner shall secure valid license.
+The Town of LeRay does not allow the licensing of dogs by a shelter or pound.
+The shelter or pound must send the adoptive dog owners or persons redeeming dogs to the Town Clerk of the town in which the dog will be harbored for licensing or to the Town Clerk of the Town of LeRay.
+In such instances, the shelter or pound may issue a ten-day permit, with a copy to be sent to the Town, during which time the owner shall secure a valid license.